 In June 2013, a purported stockholder of the Company filed a derivative complaint against the Company as nominal defendant and certain of the Company's current and former directors and officers.
 The complaints alleged various violations of state law, including breaches of fiduciary duties, waste of corporate assets and unjust enrichment.
 The derivative complaint sought, inter alia, unspecified monetary judgment, equitable and/or injunctive relief, restitution, disgorgement and a variety of purported corporate governance reforms.
 On October 30, 2013, the complaint was dismissed without prejudice.
 On November 26, 2013, the Company's Board of Directors received a letter from the plaintiff in the dismissed derivative suit, demanding that the Company's Board of Directors investigate, address and commence proceedings against certain of the Company's directors, officers, employees and agents based on conduct identified in the dismissed complaint.
 In December 2013, the Company's Board created a committee to conduct an investigation into the allegations in the demand letter.
-At this time, the Company believes that a loss related to the demand letter is neither probable nor remote, and based on the information currently available regarding the claims in the demand letter, the Company is unable to determine an estimate, or range of estimates, of potential losses.
+The special committee, with the assistance of independent outside counsel, investigated the allegations in the stockholder's demand letter and, on October 29, 2014, reported its findings to the Company's Board along with its recommendation that the Board not commence proceedings as requested by the stockholder's demand.
+The Company's Board unanimously accepted the recommendation of the special committee and, on November 10, 2014, outside counsel for the special committee sent a letter to counsel for the stockholder of the Board's determination.

-In April and May 2013, the Company received a document preservation request and inquiry from the SEC's Division of Enforcement and a federal grand jury subpoena from the Department of Justice requesting certain documents, including in particular documents related to the Company's disclosures regarding its accounting review and financial transactions.
+In April and May 2013, the Company received a document preservation request and inquiry from the Division of Enforcement of the Securities and Exchange Commission and a federal grand jury subpoena from the Department of Justice requesting certain documents, including in particular documents related to the Company's disclosures regarding its accounting review and financial transactions.
 The Company has produced documents responsive to such requests and has provided regular updates to the authorities on its accounting evaluation.
 The Company intends to continue to cooperate fully with the authorities.
 At this time, the Company believes that a loss related to the inquiries is neither probable nor remote, and based on the information currently available regarding these inquiries, the Company is unable to determine an estimate, or range of estimates, of potential losses.

-At March 31, 2014, the Company was subject to various litigations claiming patent infringement by the Company.
+At September 30, 2014, the Company was subject to various litigations claiming patent infringement by the Company.
 Some of these legal proceedings may include speculative claims for substantial or indeterminate amounts of damages.
 If any infringement is determined to exist, the Company may seek licenses or settlements.
-In addition, as a normal incidence of the nature of the Company's business, various claims, charges and litigation have been asserted or commenced from time to time against the Company arising from or related to contractual, employee relations, intellectual property rights, product or service performance, or other matters.
+In addition, as a normal incidence of the nature of the Company's business, various claims, charges and litigation have been asserted or commenced from time to time against the

+Company arising from or related to contractual, employee relations, intellectual property rights, product or service performance, or other matters.